That was great, now lets make it better

-In Example 4., they will wait a little longer than an 8th on beat 4 and play the 16ths faster to still land on beat 1.
+In Example 4., they will wait a little longer than an eighth on beat 4 and play the sixteenths faster to still land on beat 1.

 I don’t worry about intonation on the first read through.
 We are all sight reading, so no one knows what part they have or who they are with.
 Players will know when they are out of tune and usually do not need to be told.
 But if it is not working on the second run it is time for the conductor to step in.
 I am pretty direct when it comes to saying how it is, but I have found over the years that if you can make your point without putting anyone down, you get a better result.
 If the horns are not tuning with the celli, instead of telling them that right away, I ask them if they can hear the celli and have the monitor mixer put some cello in their headphones.
 ‘Let’s take an A’ is a universal expression for politely saying something was not in tune.
+But if you look at the orchestra when you have them do this mid session you will notice plenty don’t even bother!
 The next trick if a passage is not tuning is to rehearse it without the click so the players can really concentrate on the pitch.
 You usually do not have to say anything, and they will work it out.
 If the problem is a timing one, I ask them if they have enough click.

 Striping is when we record the orchestra in sections.
 There are two reasons for this; in movies it is for balance and mix control, and in games it can also be for layering.
 It does not matter how large the string section is, brass at fortissimo can drown them out.
 Sometimes we ask the brass to play a little softer, but if we want the sound of them at ff, we will stripe them.

-An ideal way to stripe is to have everyone in the room together, but do separate passes for each section.
+An ideal way to stripe is to have everyone in the room together, rehearse it all together but then do separate passes for each section.
 If there are woodwinds and keyboards they will play with the strings.
 Percussion might go with the brass or on their own.
 This way everyone knows what everyone else is doing and the tuning is not as hard to get together.
-A recent example of this was Chris Beck’s score for Ant-man and the Wasp.
+Chris Beck’s score for Ant-man and the Wasp was recorded like this.
 We had a large orchestra at Abbey Road.
 Many cues we recorded all together, but if it was a with loud brass and percussion we would rehearse them all together, then record in groups.

 Read the conclusion in Part 4.